-Poland v Sweden
+Lewandowski helps Poland reach Qatar

 Post update

-Foul by Robert Lewandowski (Poland).
+Foul by Mattias Svanberg (Sweden).

 Post update

-Jesper Karlström (Sweden) wins a free kick in the defensive half.
+Sebastian Szymanski (Poland) wins a free kick in the defensive half.

+Offside, Poland.
+Sebastian Szymanski tries a through ball, but Robert Lewandowski is caught offside.

 Post update